 Mr. Michel earned his Juris Doctor degree from the University of California, Los Angeles in 1975 where he became a member of the Order of the Coif.
 He was also on the Board of Editors of the UCLA Law Review, 1974-1975.
 He earned his Bachelor of Arts from UCLA in 1972, where he graduated Cum Laude.
 Mr. Michel is also the recipient of the Elijah Watt Sells Honor Award for his performance on the CPA Exam, May 1972.

 Mr. Michel is a member of the American Health Lawyers Association, Los Angeles County Bar Association and Beverly Hills Bar Association, where he was past chairman of the Taxation Committee in 1979-1980.
-He was a speaker at the California Society of CPA’s Long Beach Chapter, State Bar of California Association Taxation Committee and California Society of CPA’s Discussion Group of Burbank/North Hollywood, California, Speaking on Final Partnership Allocation Regulations. and a speaker at the California Society of CPA’s Discussion Group of the West San Fernando Valley, California, where the topic was Patenting Tax Strategies.
+He was a speaker at the California Society of CPA’s Long Beach Chapter, State Bar of California Association Taxation Committee, California Society of CPA’s Discussion Group of Burbank/North Hollywood, California, Speaking on Final Partnership Allocation Regulations. and a speaker at the California Society of CPA’s Discussion Group of the West San Fernando Valley, California, where the topic was Patenting Tax Strategies.